 What is an IP address?

-The latter was introduced because IPv4 has been exhausted due to the rapid growth of the Internet since each computer connected to the Internet has a unique IP address.
+The latter was introduced because IPv4 has been exhausted due to the rapid growth of the Internet, since each computer connected to the Internet has a unique IP address.
 An IP address is used as the computer's ID on the Internet so it can send and receive information from other computers on the network.

-Now while computers can store, recall, and work with multiple numbers very easily, humans have trouble remembering random series of numbers.
+While computers can store, recall, and work with multiple numbers very easily, humans have trouble remembering random series of numbers.
 To address this, the Domain Name System (DNS) was created.